dotincorp/dotpad-sample-code/Windows/1.0.0/README.md

-# DotPadSDK 1.0.0 Sample Code for Windows using C++
+# Sample Code for DotPadSDK-1.0.0

 ## Overview
 * An Sample Applicaton using the DotPadSDK from [dotpad-sdk-guide](https://github.com/dotincorp/dotpad-sdk-guide)